AirtestProject/Poco/doc/drivers/unity3d.rst

 Unity player on Windows
 -----------------------

-Similar to Android, if the game runs on Windows, simply connect to the windows device in the following way.
+Similar to Android, if the game runs on Windows, simply connect to the window device in the following way.
 The only difference is on ``connect_device``.
-More window selectors refers to `airtest.core.api.connect_device`_.
+More window selectors refer to `airtest.core.api.connect_device`_.

 .. code-block:: python